UK GDPR Policy

 4. Responsibilities under the General Data Protection Regulation

-4.3 The GDPR Owner, a director of the company, is accountable to Board of Directors of Strategic Maintenance Planning Ltd. for the management of personal information within Strategic Maintenance Planning Ltd. and for ensuring that compliance with data protection legislation and good practice can be demonstrated.
+4.3 The UK GDPR Owner, a director of the company, is accountable to Board of Directors of Strategic Maintenance Planning Ltd. for the management of personal information within Strategic Maintenance Planning Ltd. and for ensuring that compliance with data protection legislation and good practice can be demonstrated.
 This accountability includes:

 4.3.1 development and implementation of the PIMS as required by this policy; and